yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

     ![The GitHub Repository Security and Analysis blade under the GitHub repository Settings tab.
 We enable Dependabot alerts and security updates here.](media/hol-ex1-task2-step2-1.png "GitHub Security & Analysis Settings")

     > **Note**: The alerts for the repository may take some time to appear.
 The rest of the steps for this task rely on the alerts to be present.
+You can continue with the next exercise as it is independent task and effect the lab.
+Please visit this task later and complete the task.

 3. To observe Dependabot issues, navigate to the `Security` tab and select the `View Dependabot alerts` link.
 You should arrive at the `Dependabot alerts` blade in the `Security` tab.